robertgjo28/login-register-events/README.md

 # test-task
-Once you type the yarn install command, please configure the ESLint with vue ui.
+Once you finish with the yarn install command, please configure the ESLint with vue ui.

 ## Project setup